open-education-hub/operating-systems/content/software-stack/libc/projects/mini-libc/README.md

 The support code consists of three directories:

-- `libc/` is the skeleton mini-libc implementation.
+- `src/` is the skeleton mini-libc implementation.
   You will have to implement missing parts marked as `TODO` items.

 - `samples/` stores use cases and tests of mini-libc.

-- `tests/` are states used to validate (and grade) the assignment.
+- `tests/` are tests used to validate (and grade) the assignment.

-System call invocation is done via the `syscall()` function defined in `libc/syscall.c`.
+System call invocation is done via the `syscall()` function defined in `src/syscall.c`.
-That itself makes a call to the architecture-specific call in `libc/internal/arch/x86_64/syscall_arch.h`;
+That itself makes a call to the architecture-specific call in `src/internal/arch/x86_64/syscall_arch.h`;
 hence the dependency on the `x86_64` architecture.

 ### API and Implementation Tasks